0xProject/0x-docs/docs/0x-swap-api/guides/swap-tokens-with-0x-swap-api.md

 When setting the token allowance, make sure to provide enough allowance for the buy or sell amount as well as the gas.

-For implementation details, see [How to Set Your Token Allowances](/0x-swap-api/advanced-topics/how-to-set-your-token-allowances)
+For implementation details, see [How to set your token allowances](/0x-swap-api/advanced-topics/how-to-set-your-token-allowances).

 :::tip
 When setting the token allowance, make sure to provide enough allowance for the buy or sell amount _as well as the gas;_ otherwise, you may receive a 'Gas estimation failed' error.